ImpishDeathTech/BotSys/doc/USEAGE.md

-## A typical basic startup file I'd write would look something like this
+## A basic startup file I'd write using BotSys would look something like this

 ```py
 import discord, logging, sys, time